Solving the Poisson equation#

 ../../_images/_collections_tutorials_tutorial_poisson_8_1.png

-2D Manufactured Test on a Thin Annulus (HollowCylinder)#
+2D Manufactured Test on a Thin Annulus (Polar Coordinates)#

-As a second 2D geometry test, we solve Poisson on a disc-shaped domain with a small hole, i.e. a thin annulus.
+As a second 2D geometry test, we solve Poisson on a thin annulus (a disc-shaped domain with a small hole).
+This demonstrates:

 [7]: